bitovi/academy/src/react/6-managing-state.md

 In React, `state` is any data determining the presentation of your components.
 The value of a text box, whether or not a modal is open, and what page the app is currently showing are all potential examples of state.

 Using functional components, the `useState()` hook provides a value and setter capable of holding any data type.
+(We will explain hooks in more detail in the coming lessons.
+For now, don't worry about what exactly a hook is.)
 This allows us to hold simple variables such as:

 ```js
 const [count, setCount] = useState(0);